 Areas of interest In the past years, we have led projects that cover the whole spectrum from scientific research projects (with direct involvement in the science and the analysis of data) to core infrastructure projects (where we develop a tool or technology for widespread use in the institute).
 We are working with the Biozentrum's research groups, technology platforms and administration units to address these challenges.
-Common to our projects is the focus on the management of information, such as: Platforms for external and internal information exchangeBiozentrum Intranet:
+Common to our projects is the focus on the management of information, such as: Platforms for external and internal information exchange Biozentrum Intranet:

 With more than 500 members, the Biozentrum needs a central place to efficiently exchange information, for administrative and organizational purposes as well as for committees or research groups.
-In 2012, we took this project from requirements gathering and vendor selection through content organization into implementation and launch of our intranet.
-Our solution is based on an enterprise-level wiki platform, which was customized to our requirements, including specific feature and corporate look and feel. • Biozentrum web site:
+Our solution is based on an enterprise-level wiki platform, which we have customized to our requirements, including specific feature and corporate look and feel.
+Biozentrum web site:

 In time for our institute's 40-year anniversary, our web site was due for an overhaul.
 Research IT led the project team, further composed of Scientific Affairs, Communications, and external contractors.
 The goal was to evaluate target audiences and their needs to provide an optimal platform for information access to diverse visitor groups.
 Our technical goal was to integrate and leverage existing data sources into a central, common content management system.
 Both goals were met with the launch of the first version kicking off the Biozentrum's 40 year festivities.
 Research data management and analysis Biological data sets are growing exponentially.
 These data need to be efficiently stored, annotated and retrieved.
 We are aligning scientists' needs and technical implementation of storage systems, in partnership with the University central IT services.
 In this way, we can provide for the storage of large scientific datasets with appropriate disaster recovery strategies, as well as develop processes for archiving to slower, cheaper storage media.
-In July 2012, a new scalable storage and archiving system was brought online, the outcome of a joint venture between the university central IT services and Research IT on behalf of our institute.
-RESEARCH IT Experimental data must be annotated with meta-information necessary to preserve the context in which it was generated.
-For specific experimental approaches, we use Imagic, OpenBIS and Omero as scientific data management systems to capture and organize annotated data.
-Moreover, we have launched a pilot study into the use of electronic lab notebooks.
+Experimental data must be annotated with meta-information necessary to preserve the context in which it was generated.
+For specific experimental approaches, we use Imagic, Open-BIS and Omero as scientific data management systems to capture and organize annotated data, as well as our own SampleQueuer application, which is used to manage mass spectrometry samples and derived data.
+For general laboratory data, we are introducing wiki-based "paper-on-glass" electronic lab notebooks to the Biozentrum's research groups.
 We work closely with the computational experts embedded in the other Biozentrum technology platform, as a large part of the research data to be managed and analyzed is generated here.